nuxeo/doc.nuxeo.com-content/src/nxdoc/getting-started/best-practices/choosing-how-to-import-data-in-the-nuxeo-platform.md

 **Features**

 The [Nuxeo Stream Importer](https://github.com/nuxeo/nuxeo/tree/master/addons/nuxeo-platform-importer/nuxeo-importer-stream) defines a producer/consumer pattern and uses the Log features provided by Nuxeo Stream.
 The Log is used to perform mass import.
 It decouples the Extraction/Transformation from the Load (using the ETL terminology).
-The extraction and transformation is done by a document message producer with custom logic.
+A document message producer does the extraction and transformation with custom logic.
 This module comes with a random document and a random blob generator, that does the same job as the random importer of the `nuxeo-importer-core` module.
 The load into Nuxeo is done with a generic consumer.
 Automation operations are exposed to run producers and consumers.

 Two options are offered to perform the import:
-1. Two steps import: Generate and Import documents with blobs.
+- **Two steps import**: Extract the document metadata and blobs then load documents into Nuxeo.
-1. Four steps import: Generate and Import blobs, then Generate and Import documents.
+- **Four steps import**: Extract the blobs, load the blobs into Nuxeo, extract the document metadata then load documents into Nuxeo.

 {{#> callout type='info' heading='Recommended mechanism for big volumes'}}
-The Nuxeo Stream Importer is the recommended way of performing document imports in a Nuxeo repository as it brings fault tolerance, durability, immutability and ordering to a distributed system.
-Therefore, it provides failover: Any Nuxeo nodes can be restarted during the import, the import can be re-executed from the start, etc.
+The Nuxeo Stream Importer is the recommended way of performing mass import with a decoupled extraction and load phases, the import is fault-tolerant, any Nuxeo nodes can be restarted during the import, it is also possible to re-execute an import from the beginning.
 {{/callout}}

 **Customization Language**